GiacomoDetomaso/AsciiArt/README.md

   - squares and rectangles, knowing the top left corner's coordinates
   - circles knowing ray and centre's coordinates

- This is a good excercise to practice with matrices in C
+ Good excercise to practice with matrix

- (This excercise was proposed by my university teacher)